GC-210 is the Fast&Furious road on Canary Islands

 Located on the central part of the island of Gran Canaria in the province of Las Palmas on Canary Islands, Spain, the challenging GC-210 road is a steep and hair-raising journey.
 It’s said to be the loneliest road on the island.

 How long is GC-210 road on Canary Islands?

-The road is 34.4 km long.
-This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
-It’s asphalted and links La Aldea de San Nicolás de Tolentino and El Rincón going through Artenara, which at an altitude of 1.270m (4,167ft) is the highest village of the island and also one of the oldest.
+The road is totally paved.
+It’s 34.4 km (21.37 miles) long running west-east from La Aldea de San Nicolas de Tolentino to Tejeda, via Artenara, which at an altitude of 1.270m (4,167ft) is the highest village of the island and also one of the oldest.

 Road suggested by: Marco Esteban Perez